Terms of Service

 S4 – Low

-Customer submits a software information request, software enhancement or documentation clarification that has no operational impact.
+Customer submits a software information request, software enhancement, or documentation clarification that has no operational impact.
 The use of the software by the Customer is continuing, and there is no negative impact on productivity.

 Provider will provide an initial response regarding the request within two (2) business weeks.